How do I schedule an appointment over the phone or online?

 What is a Formulary?

-Answer: A Formulary is a list of preferred medications put together by the Neighborhood Health Association Cordelia Martin Pharmacy to help all NHA patients’ access quality, cost effective medications.
+Answer: A Formulary is a list of preferred medications put together by the Neighborhood Health Association Nexus Pharmacy to help all NHA patients’ access quality, cost effective medications.
 Some prescription drug benefit plans use a Formulary also.
-Talk to your NHA doctor or the Cordelia Martin pharmacist for more information on your medications.
+Talk to your NHA doctor or the Nexus pharmacist for more information on your medications.

 What does “Generic Drugs” mean?